Sri Lanka by Local Rail

 Overnight: The Grand Hotel Nuwara Eliya or Similar (B, L)

-After breakfast and checkout, you’ll transfer to the Nanuoya train station to board the first-class Udarata Menike Express train to Kandy.
-Enjoy lunch on board as you take in the breathtaking mountain scenery along the way.
+After breakfast and checkout, we’ll transfer to the Nanuoya train station to board the first-class Udarata Menike Express train to Kandy.
+Enjoy a packed lunch on board as you take in the breathtaking mountain scenery along the way.

 Kandy, the last capital of the Sinhalese kingdom before falling to the British in 1815, holds deep cultural and spiritual significance for Sri Lankans.
 It is home to the Temple of the Tooth Relic, one of the holiest sites in Buddhism.
 The Kandyans fiercely resisted Portuguese, Dutch, and British colonial forces, and after British occupation, the Kandyans were granted the preservation of their rights, customs, and religion.

-This afternoon, you’ll visit the Peradeniya Royal Botanical Garden, home to over 4,000 plant species, including orchids, spices, medicinal plants, and palm trees.
+This afternoon, after checking in to our hotel, you’ll visit the Peradeniya Royal Botanical Garden, home to over 4,000 plant species, including orchids, spices, medicinal plants, and palm trees.
 Following the garden tour, you’ll enjoy a scenic walk around Kandy Lake, which beautifully frames the town.

-We’ll conclude the day with dinner at a local restaurant before returning to your hotel.
+We’ll conclude the day with dinner at a local restaurant.

 Overnight: Kandy Myst, Kandy or Similar (B, L, D)